learn-co-students/ruby-project-guidelines-sfo01-seng-ft-042020/README.md

-## Taco Truck
+## TacoTruck
-Taco TRUCK is a Command Line application written for Ruby that allows users to make virtual tacos.
+TacoTruck is a Command Line application written for Ruby that allows users to make virtual tacos.

 ## Getting Started
 After you git clone this to your computer, you should run rake db:migrate, and rake db:seed in order to populate the taco database.
 In order to open the application, run "ruby bin/run.rb" in your terminal.

 ## Description
 In this project, we built a project in which a customer will build a taco through an app.
-Taco Truck will will show them their choices for shells, fillings, and toppings.
+TacoTruck will will show them their choices for shells, fillings, and toppings.

 ## Process to Build
 1. A user has many tacos, many ingredients through taco ingredients, and many taco ingredients through tacos